Speak to a qualified cancer nurse

 - your general health

-- any medicines you are taking (these can affect the amount of bleeding and the healing time)
+- any medicines you are taking (these may increase the risk of bleeding after surgery or delay healing)

 - whether the cancer has spread to other parts of your body.

-If the biopsy has removed all the cancer, you may not need any further treatment.
+If the excision biopsy removed all the cancer, you may not need any further treatment.

-Most small skin cancers are removed by a GP or a dermatologist.
+Surgery to remove the cancer (surgical excision) is the most common treatment for invasive BCC and SCC.
+Most small skin cancers are removed by a GP or a dermatologist in their consulting rooms.
 A surgeon may treat more complex cases.

-It is used to treat skin cancers that have begun to spread deep into the skin or come back (recurred).
+Mohs micrographic surgery is usually done under local anaesthetic by a dermatologist or a Mohs specialist.
+It is used to treat skin cancers that have begun to spread deep into the skin.
 It can also be used for cancers in areas that are hard to treat, such as near the eye or on the nose, lips and ears.

 Repairing the wound

-Curettage and electrodessication (or cautery) is used to treat some BCCs and squamous cell carcinoma in situ (Bowen’s disease).
-It is usually done by a dermatologist.
+Curettage and electrodesiccation (also known as cautery) is used to treat some BCCs, small SCCs, and areas of SCC in situ (Bowen’s disease).
+This may be done by a GP or dermatologist.

-The doctor, usually a dermatologist, sprays liquid nitrogen onto the sunspot or skin cancer and a small area of skin around it.
+The GP or dermatologist sprays liquid nitrogen onto the sunspot or skin cancer and a small area of skin around it.
 You may feel a burning or stinging sensation, which lasts a few minutes.
 The liquid nitrogen freezes and kills the abnormal skin cells and creates a wound.
 In some cases, the procedure may need to be repeated.

 Some skin spots and cancers can be treated with creams or gels that you apply to the skin.
 These are called topical treatments.
 They may contain immunotherapy or chemotherapy drugs, and are prescribed by a doctor.
 You should use these treatments only on the specific spots or areas that your doctor has asked you to treat.
 Don’t use leftover cream to treat new spots that have not been assessed by your doctor.